World experts in AI, developing cutting-edge technology purpose-built to address the most pressing challenges in real-time data processing.

 Zuzanna is the author of state-of-the-art model for forecasting of maritime trade published by the National Academy of Sciences of the USA.
 She holds a Master’s degree in Economics and Public Policy from Sciences Po, Ecole Polytechnique, and ENSAE, as well as a PhD in Complexity Science.linkedin

 Adrian obtained his PhD in Computer Science at the age of 20.
 He has 15+ years of experience in research.
 Adrian co-authored over 100 research publications, including articles in the world's best conferences & journals in different disciplines (Theoretical CS, Physics, Biology).
-He worked on transportation optimization, route planning, and logistics projects in collaboration with industrial partners.
+He worked on transport optimization and logistics projects in collaboration with industrial partners.
 As co-founder of Spoj.com, the first platform and community for online training of programming, Adrian had a chance to impact the lives of millions of programmers around the globe.
 He is also a distinguished competitive programmer and coach.
 As Head of Business Development at Spoj.com, he acquired the first major contracts.linkedin

 Former Global CEO for DHL Global Forwarding and Freight, and Management Board Member of Deutsche Post.